 Request a scoping call →Ongoing security oversight once the system is live, keeping the red-team harness, the findings backlog, and the AI inventory current as the system changes.

 We are not a pyramid.
 There is no junior hand-off, no rented dashboard, and no thesis to push.
-We pick a narrow problem, the security and governance of the AI you are actually shipping, and we go deep.
+We pick a narrow problem, the governance, security, implementation, or operation of the AI you are actually shipping, and we go deep.

 Coverage is organized against the OWASP LLM Top 10 and MITRE ATLAS, and governance is mapped to the NIST AI RMF.
 You can audit the method, not just trust it.